mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Name

-In English, the society is "Computer Science Undergraduate Society of McGill University," and in French it is "L'Association des Etudiants et Etudiantes en Informatique de L'Universite McGill".
+In English, the society is "the Computer Science Undergraduate Society of McGill University," and in French it is "L'Association des Etudiants et Etudiantes en Informatique de L'Universite McGill".
 These will be referred to as CSUS and AEIM respectively throughout this document.

 ## Membership